A corgi dog sits calmly on a wooden deck while watching the sun rise behind a vineyard in Willamette Valley, Oregon.

 Afternoon:

 Next, visit Brooks Wine.
-This dog-friendly vineyard in Amity welcomes leashed dogs in their outdoor spaces and even provides water bowls.
+This dog-friendly vineyard in Amity welcomes leashed dogs in their outdoor spaces with panoramic views of the Cascades.
 Take in the stunning views as you enjoy a flight of their internationally celebrated Biodynamic wines while your dog enjoys the sunshine (or shade).
 Order lunch or nibbles from the seasonal food pairing menu to nourish your body with fresh, vibrant produce from the Brooks Estate garden.
-(The pups will probably enjoy a few fallen kernels of popcorn!).
+The pups will probably enjoy a few fallen kernels of popcorn!

 Evening: